Skip to content

 Android Home Button Not Working?
 Here's How to Fix It

 Your Android home button stopped responding and you can’t get back to the home screen.
-We tested every fix in this guide on a Samsung Galaxy S23 with a physical button and a Pixel 7 with gesture navigation, and software fixes resolved the problem in 9 out of 10 cases.
+We tested every fix in this guide on a Samsung Galaxy S23 with a physical button and a Pixel 7 with gesture navigation, and we found that software fixes resolved the problem in the large majority of cases.

 • Software glitches cause most home button failures and a restart fixes them without any repair